home-assistant/home-assistant.io/source/_components/google_assistant.markdown

 ## Migrate to release 0.80 and above
 <div class='note'>

-If this is the first time setting up your Google Assistant integration, you can skip this section and continue with the [maual setup instructions](#first-time-setup) below.
+If this is the first time setting up your Google Assistant integration, you can skip this section and continue with the [manual setup instructions](#first-time-setup) below.

 </div>